Shakibul-CyberSec/Bug-bounty-recon-pipeline/docs/FAQ.md

 ## General Questions

 ### Q: What is this tool for?
 A: This is a comprehensive reconnaissance automation tool for bug bounty hunters and penetration testers.
-It performs 14 phases of security assessment including subdomain enumeration, port scanning, vulnerability detection, and more.
+It performs 17 phases of security assessment including subdomain enumeration, port scanning, vulnerability detection, and more.

 ### Q: Is this tool free?
-A: Yes, completely free and open-source under the MIT license.
+A: Yes, completely free and open-source.

 ### Q: What makes this different from other recon tools?
 A:
 - **Security-hardened**: Production-ready bash with proper error handling
 - **Resume capability**: Never lose progress on interrupted scans
-- **14 comprehensive phases**: Complete workflow from enumeration to exploitation
+- **17 comprehensive phases**: Complete workflow from enumeration to exploitation
-- **50+ tools integrated**: Best-in-class security tools
+- **30+ tools integrated**: Best-in-class security tools
 - **Performance optimized**: Parallel execution with smart rate limiting

 ## Installation